Robert S. Langer: Business ventures

+Success of these other companies and Langer's contribution has been detailed by Harvard Business Review:.

 Langer is a member of the Advisory Board of Patient Innovation, a nonprofit, international, multilingual, free venue for patients and caregivers of any disease to share their innovations.
 He is also a member of the Xconomists, an ad hoc team of editorial advisors for the tech news and media company, Xconomy.

+He also serves as a Scientific Advisor to Helus Pharma and Lindus Health.